kickingvegas/YmsCoreBluetooth/README.md

-# YmsCoreBluetooth 0.93 (beta)
+# YmsCoreBluetooth 0.94 (beta)
-A framework for building Bluetooth 4.0 Low Energy (aka Smart or LE) iOS applications using the CoreBluetooth API.
-Includes Deanna, an iOS application using YmsCoreBluetooth to communicate with a [TI SensorTag](http://processors.wiki.ti.com/index.php/Bluetooth_SensorTag).
+A framework for building Bluetooth 4.0 Low Energy (aka Smart or LE) iOS or OS X applications using the CoreBluetooth API.
+Includes *Deanna* and *DeannaMac*, applications to communicate with a [TI SensorTag](http://processors.wiki.ti.com/index.php/Bluetooth_SensorTag) for iOS and OS X respectively.

 * [YmsCoreBluetooth API Reference](http://kickingvegas.github.io/YmsCoreBluetooth/appledoc/index.html)